coq/ceps/text/069-coq-roadmap.md

   Stop including any other stdlib components as part of the `coq` opam package and encourage maintainers of Coq packages in other distributions to do the same.

+The technical details (prelude content, split into packages, logpath, mono/multi repo, call for maintainers, documentation, test-suite, CI,...) will be discussed in a [CEP](https://github.com/coq/ceps/) to ensure a reasonnable agreement is reached on those points before implementing any actual change.

 Resources: